Background

 Narcissists are victims of such a glaring discrepancy between what adult figures in their lives preached and the contradictory causes of actions they have adopted.

 The true ego degenerates and decays.
-The narcissist wakes up one morning to find that he is at the mercy of his false self as much as his victims are.
+The Narcissist wakes up one morning to find that he is at the mercy of his false self as much as his victims are.

 I have dealt with the classical Freudian concept of the ego.
 It is partly conscious, partly preconscience, partly unconscious.
-It operates on a reality principle, as opposed to the ego's pleasure principle, and maintains an inner equilibrium between the onerous and unrealistic or ideal demands of the superego and the almost irresistible and unrealistic drives of the ego.
+It operates on a reality principle, as opposed to the id's pleasure principle, and maintains an inner equilibrium between the onerous and unrealistic or ideal demands of the superego and the almost irresistible and unrealistic drives of the id.
 It also has to fend off the unfavorable consequences of comparisons between itself and the ego-ideal.
+Comparisons the superego is only too eager to make.

 In many respects, therefore, the ego in Freudian psychoanalysis is the same, but not so in Jungian psychology.

 The famous, no controversial psychoanalyst, C.G.
 Jung, wrote the following.
 All the quotes are from C.G.
-Jung's collected works edited by Adler, F. V. Hammed, Reed, and published between 1960 and 1983 by Princeton University Press.
+Jung's collected works edited by Adler, Fordham, H. Read and published between 1960 and 1983 by Princeton University Press.
+So I will not repeat this bibliographic reference.

-Complexes are psychic fragments which have split off owing to traumatic influences or certain incompatible tendencies.
 As the association experiments prove, complexes interfere with the intentions of the will and disturb the conscious performance.
 They produce disturbances of memory and blockages of the flow of associations.
-They appear and disappearaccording to their own laws, they can temporarily obsess consciousness or influence speech and action in an unconscious way.
+They appear and disappearaccording to their own laws.
+They can temporarily obsess consciousness or influence speech and action in an unconscious way.

-In the voices heard by the insane, they even take on a personal ego character like similar to the spirits who manifest themselves through automatic writing and similar techniques.
+In a word, complexes behave like independent beings, a fact especially evident in abnormal states of mind.
+In the voices heard by the insane, they even take on a personal ego character, similar to the spirits who manifest themselves through automatic writing and similar techniques.

+Jung says further, I use the term individuation to denote the process by which a person becomes a psychological individual, that is, a separate, indivisible entity or whole.
 Individuation means becoming a single homogenous being.
 And in so far as individuality embraces our innermost innermost lust and incomparable uniqueness, it also implies becoming one's own self.

 We could therefore translate individuation as coming to selfhood or self-realization.